thesovereignrepo/The-Sovereign-Repository/01-Desktop/02-Intermediate/Ubuntu.md

 <br/>

 ## Initial Setup

+Open Terminal from the applications menu, and run the following command to update your system.

 1. First, open the Terminal from the applications menu, then run the following command to make sure your system is up to date.
     ```